One of Ohio's Top-Rated Bankruptcy Attorneys,

 The majority of these filings were for individuals (87%) while businesses accounted for the remaining 13%.
 Of the individual filings, Chapter 7 accounted for 44% and Chapter 13 accounted for 41%, with Chapter 11 and Chapter 12 accounting for 10% and 5%, respectively.

-The Number of Registered Chapter 13 Bankruptcies in Southern Ohio Decreased by 49% from 2019 to 2022.
+The Number of Registered Chapter 13 Bankruptcies in Southern Ohio Decreased by 8.4% from 2024 to 2025.

-The number of registered Chapter 13 bankruptcies in Southern Ohio decreased by 49% from 2019 to 2022.
+The number of registered Chapter 13 bankruptcies in Southern Ohio decreased by 8% from 2024 to 2024.
+Compared to 260 filings in December 2024, there were 282 filings in December 2025.

 The probable cause of this is the execution of the federal CARES Act, which offered stimulus payments, deferred student loan payments, and raised unemployment benefits for individuals heavily impacted by the pandemic.